rishabh-ranjan/vim-python-sql/README.md

-# vim-java-sql - JDBC Made A Mite Easier
+# vim-python-sql

-A very simple plugin to enable SQL syntax highlighting inside strings in a Java file.
-If you can handle the visual trip of two syntax highlighters co-existing, this plugin will provide.
+This plugin enables SQL syntax highlighting inside single-quoted multiline strings in a Python file.
+It is heavily based on [Kris Jenkins's vim-python-sql](https://github.com/krisajenkins/vim-java-sql) plugin, from which the rest of this README is copied with little modification:

 ## Screenshot